paranoya/population-synthesis-toolkit/docs/source/user_guide.rst

 - Photometry

-    Synthetic photometry is produced by means of the :class:`Filter` class, that represents the passband of a given photometric band.
+    Synthetic photometry is produced by means of the :class:`pst.observables.Filter` class, that represents the passband of a given photometric band.

     PST uses the `Spanish Virtual Observatory (SVO) Filter Service <http://svo2.cab.inta-csic.es/theory/fps/>`_ to have access to a wide range of photometric filters.
 If a filter is not found locally, it is downloaded automatically and placed in the default filter directory.